redhat-appstudio/segment-bridge/README.md

 within a single API call.
 There is a limit of 500KB data size per-call, while individual event JSON records should not exceed 32KB.

-The Splunk [streamstats][ES4] command allows for calculating cumulative sums and statistics for the records within a Splunk search query, while its `reset_after` options allows for restarting the cumulative calculations under given conditions.
-The [transaction][ES5] command allows for the grouping of multiple search records into a single record with multi-value fields while the `mv_to_json_array` [eval][ES6] function lets one convert such fields into JSON lists.
-Along with the [json_object][ES7] function these could be used to convert Splunk query results into a series of JSON objects where each does not exceed a given size.

 The architecture for the event sending logic would then be to repeat the following logic on an hourly basis:

-1. Run a Splunk query to retrieve user journey events in the form of a series of JSON objects that match the format of the Segment batch call payload.
-The query will retrive the events from the audit log records from the last 4 hours.
+1. Run a Splunk query to retrieve user journey events in the form of a series of JSON objects that match the format of the Segment batch call event records.
+2. Make adjustments as needed (E.g. username to UID mapping) to generate the actual Segment batch call records.
+3. Split the stream of records into ~500KB chunks
-2. Attempt to send each JSON object via a Segment batch call up to 3 times.
+4. Send each chunk to Segment via a batch call.
+Attempt this up to 3 times.

 Since the logic will run on an hourly basis but will query the events from the last 4 hours, it will automatically attempt to send each event up to 4 times